By: Erick Widman

 Does Volunteering Abroad do More Harm than Good?

 An important preliminary issue to address is whether the overall effect volunteering overseas is a negative one for the people and communities we’re trying to help.
 Many say that volunteering is a way for naive do-gooders to feel good about themselves and then leave a mess behind them when they leave.
-Just like liberals and conservatives battle it out over whether welfare is a good or bad thing, there are important considerations about the beneficial or harmful effects of charity.

 Done Well, Volunteering and Charity are Good and Essential

 It’s certainly true that volunteers need to be involved in projects that actually help other countries over the long run.
 But for all the setbacks and downsides of international charity work, the smart people who fund and oversee these efforts—like Bill Gates with his foundation or Hillary Rodham Clinton with the U.S. State Department—they see the powerful positive overall impact.
 I like my Mac way better than Windows, but I trust Bill Gates to be doing the right thing with his massive effort involving charitable work.
-In addition, I trust Warren Buffet, who is giving all his money to Bill Gates to do this too!
+In addition, I trust Warren Buffet, who is giving much of his money to Bill Gates to do this too!

 Would it be better that a local doctor repaired a woman’s fistula than a westerner?
 Yes.
 Would it have been better for a local Hungarian to teach students than a foreigner like me?
 Yes, but then they wouldn’t have experienced my superb American accent and I wouldn’t have experienced their culture.
 In sum, when it’s done well, charity work provides essential benefits that a developing country would not otherwise receive.